Engineering-Research-and-Development/true-connector/doc/advancedConfiguration/manage-os-users.md

 # Managing OS Roles and Permissions

+***NOTE:*** General advice is to have only one admin (root) user per OS, in case you have specific need for additional user, proceed with the next steps.

 ### Requirements
 - A Linux system (e.g., Debian, Ubuntu, CentOS)
 - Sudo or root access